 - be careful to turn off the faucet after washing hands.

-*Many thanks to the Mother Goose Time early childhood educators who contributed photos and ideas to this article.
+*Many thanks to the Experience Early Learning staff who contributed to this article.*

 Select each educator’s name to learn more about their individual teaching style:

 What is Inspired Learning?
 Inspired Learning is the blog written by the Experience Early Learning Co. – publishers of the Mother Goose Time preschool curriculum – to support all early childhood educators.
 In addition to preschool curriculum, the Experience Early Learning Co. publishes * children’s books * preschool music & dance and * authentic assessment tools.These materials have been serving child care directors, family childcare providers, preschool teachers, homeschoolers and parents of young children since 1984.
 All materials are crafted to inspire both the educators and the children to experience learning through creative expression, play and open-ended discovery.
 Mother Goose Time preschool curriculum supports a child’s social-emotional, physical and cognitive development.